filipvanlaenen/shecc/README.md

 ![Seating plan with 19 red seats, 11 green seats and 48 blue seats, together with a legend](/README-seating-plan-with-legend.png "Seating plan with 19 red seats, 11 green seats and 48 blue seats, together with a legend")

-And finally, lets merge the red and the green party together with a yellow party into a red-green-yellow party.
-You can specify a set of colors for a parliamentary by concatenating each of the colors with a colon in between:
+And finally, lets merge the red and the green party together with a yellow party into a red-green-yellow electoral alliance.
+You can specify a set of colors for a parliamentary group by concatenating each of the colors with a colon in
+between:

 ```
 java -jar shecc-1.0-SNAPSHOT-jar-with-dependencies.jar \
-  "30.FF0000:00FF00:FFFF00.Red-green-yellow Party.R,48.0000FF.Blue Party.B" > seating-plan-with-red-green-yellow-party.svg
+  "30.FF0000:00FF00:FFFF00.Red-green-yellow Alliance.A,48.0000FF.Blue Party.B" > seating-plan-with-red-green-yellow-party.svg
 ```

 ![Seating plan with 30 red-green-yellow seats and 48 blue seats, together with a legend](/README-seating-plan-with-red-green-yellow-party.png "Seating plan with 30 red-green-yellow seats and 48 blue seats, together with a legend")